 Sales Revenue: Starting with FY21, we are recognizing revenue when it's received (we are pay two quarters behind by ISD).
-Because of lag in book production in 2019 and 2020, there is very little revenue so far this fiscal year (FY21).
+Because of lag in book production in 2019 and 2020, there was little revenue this fiscal year (FY21).
 In general, ASOR uses either money from the Opportunity Fund or from unrestricted dollars to support books.
-This year (FY21), the costs will be far greater than support from the

-OF, and so books were be unfavorable by about \$20,000 towards our bottom line for operations unless we release more funds from the Opportunity Fund.
+This year (FY21), the costs will be far greater than support from the OF, and so books were unfavorable by about \$17,000 towards our bottom line for operations.
 Hopefully sales revenues will pick up in FY22 with the new accounting method and with more consistent output of books.
-Sales from ISD have been going down consistently, and ASOR may want to consider selling more books directly to our members.
+Sales from ISD have been going down consistently, and ASOR may want to consider selling more books directly to our members (as we did in the Fall of 2021).
 15' contains the release of funds from the OF to support book production, and #36 (book production is reduced by this release amount.